GNOME/gimp/devel-docs/README.md

 #### Procedural DataBase (PDB)

-Obviously since plug-ins are separate processes, they need a way to communicate with GIMP.
+Obviously since plug-ins are separate processes, they need a way to communicate with LIGMA.
 This is the Procedural Database role, also known as **PDB**.

-The PDB is our protocol allowing plug-ins to request or send information from or to the main GIMP process.
+The PDB is our protocol allowing plug-ins to request or send information from or to the main LIGMA process.

 Not only this, but every plug-in has the ability to register one or several procedures itself, which means that any plug-in can call features brought by other plug-ins through the PDB.

-#### libgimp and libgimpui
+#### libligma and libligmaui

-The GIMP project provides plug-in developers with the `libgimp` library.
+The LIGMA project provides plug-in developers with the `libligma` library.
 This is the main library which any plug-in needs.
-All the core PDB procedures have a wrapper in `libgimp` so you actually nearly never need to call PDB procedures explicitly (exception being when you call procedures registered by other plug-ins; these won't have a wrapper).
+All the core PDB procedures have a wrapper in `libligma` so you actually nearly never need to call PDB procedures explicitly (exception being when you call procedures registered by other plug-ins; these won't have a wrapper).

-The `libgimpui` library is an optional one which provides various graphical interface utility functions, based on the GIMP toolkit (`GTK`).
-Of course, it means that linking to this library is not mandatory (unlike `libgimp`).
+The `libligmaui` library is an optional one which provides various graphical interface utility functions, based on the LIGMA toolkit (`GTK`).
+Of course, it means that linking to this library is not mandatory (unlike `libligma`).
 Some cases where you would not do this
-are: because you don't need any graphical interface (e.g. a plug-in doing something directly without dialog, or even a plug-in meant to be run on non-GUI servers); because you want to use pure GTK directly without going through `libgimpui` facility; because you want to make your GUI with another toolkit…
+are: because you don't need any graphical interface (e.g. a plug-in doing something directly without dialog, or even a plug-in meant to be run on non-GUI servers); because you want to use pure GTK directly without going through `libligmaui` facility; because you want to make your GUI with another toolkit…

-The whole C reference documentation for both these libraries can be generated in the main GIMP build with the `--enable-gi-docgen` autotools option or the `-Dgi-docgen=enabled` meson option (you need to have the `gi-docgen` tools installed).
+The whole C reference documentation for both these libraries can be generated in the main LIGMA build with the `--enable-gi-docgen` autotools option or the `-Dgi-docgen=enabled` meson option (you need to have the `gi-docgen` tools installed).